scotws/angua-go/README.md

 No serious attempt has been made at this point to make the system more efficient or fast -- in the compiler we trust.

+The emulator comes with online help.
+Type "help" to get a list of shell commands, "<COMMAND> help" for more information on individual shell commands, and "man <MNEMONIC>" or "man <OPCODE>" for information on mnemonics and opcodes.